 As mentioned in Ordinances, a letter grade once awarded shall not be changed unless the request is made by the Instructor-in-Charge of the course and is approved by the Chairman, Senate.
 Any such request for change of grade must, however, be made within four weeks of the start of the next semester with all relevant records and justification.

-UG students to repeat (Improvement) of a particular course
+Repeat (Improvement) of a particular course

 Repeat of a course completed with pass grade may be allowed, but only the best Grade in that course be counted for CGPA computation.
 Also all attempts in that course will be recorded in the respective semester transcripts.
 It is also made clear that a repeat course will not be permitted to be dropped after mid-semester examination.